mkijowski/ceg3400/16-network-attack-defense/wildcard-injection.md

 Remembering something that Kijowski once complained about in class, you realize that this script is likely vulnerable to a command injection.

-Your mission is to turn the `sudoless` user into a sudo user by injecting some malicious information into one of the exectuions of the above backup script.
+Your mission is to turn the `sudoless` user into a sudo user by injecting some malicious information into one of the executions of the above backup script.

 Some hints: